iCliniq Logo

 Share

-Fungal endophthalmitis is a rare condition.
-It is commonly characterized by pus discharge and this article will explain the condition in detail.
+Fungal endophthalmitis is a rare condition commonly characterized by pus discharge.
+This article will explain the condition in detail.

 Published At October 12, 2022

 Endophthalmitis, in general, is an inflammatory condition affecting the tissues and fluid of the eyeball.
 Fungal endophthalmitis suggests an ocular inflammation caused by a fungus.
-This condition is usually very difficult to diagnose, since the signs and symptoms resemble a lot of other pathological conditions.
+This condition is usually challenging to diagnose since the signs and symptoms resemble many other pathological conditions.
 This article will discuss the causes, signs and symptoms, risk factors, differential diagnosis, diagnosis, and treatment of fungal endophthalmitis in detail.

 What Are the Causes of Fungal Endophthalmitis?